nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Lastly, we will save our results to disk.
 For this purpose, we are using two stages that are often used in conjunction with each other: `SerializeStage` and `WriteToFileStage`.

 The `SerializeStage` is used to include and exclude columns as desired in the output.
-Importantly, it also handles conversion from the `MultiMessage`-derived output type to the `MessageMeta` class that is expected as input by the `WriteToFileStage`.
+Importantly, it also handles conversion from the `ControlMessage`-derived output type to the `MessageMeta` class that is expected as input by the `WriteToFileStage`.

 The `WriteToFileStage` will append message data to the output file as messages are received.
 Note however that for performance reasons the `WriteToFileStage` does not flush its contents out to disk every time a message is received.
 Instead, it relies on the underlying [buffered output stream](https://gcc.gnu.org/onlinedocs/libstdc++/manual/streambufs.html) to flush as needed, and then will close the file handle on shutdown.